steveking-gh/steveking-gh.github.io/_posts/2021-02-07-writing_a_dsl_in_rust_part_2.markdown

 ## Prereqs

-If you don't already have Rust installed, then start with the [official guide](https://www.rust-lang.org/learn/get-started).
+If you don't already have Rust installed, then start with the [Install Rust guide](https://www.rust-lang.org/tools/install).
+Like the guide recommends, let `rustup` take control rather than your OS's package manager (dnf, apt, etc).

 ### Windows WSL2 dependencies